 - What payments to your workers are classed as qualifying earnings

-- The introduction letter your workers will receive on enrollment
+- The introduction letter your staff will receive on enrollment

 Using Sage’s pension module is a great way to automate pension plan payments and ensure you follow all of your company’s relevant regulations and obligations.